samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 **Purpose**

-We developed MATLAB functions to create a quantitative evaluation framework for Explainable AI (XAI) methods, focusing on the classification performance and interpretability of deep learning models.
+We developed MATLAB functions to create a quantitative evaluation framework for XAI methods, focusing on the classification performance and interpretability of deep learning models.
 This framework measures model accuracy, evaluates feature relevance using LIME, and calculates IoU scores for visual explanations.
 Designed for ease of use, the toolbox allows researchers to assess model transparency without extensive coding knowledge.
 It includes customizable metrics, automated analysis, and comprehensive tutorials to ensure consistent, scalable, and reproducible results for reliable XAI assessments in various applications.

 **1. Installation Instructions**
 1. Clone or download the Matlallb repository from GitHub (replace with the actual URL).